katurn1/Presidential_Tweets_NLP_Analysis/README.md

 **4. Sentiment Analysis**: vaderSentiment

 Sentiment Analysis was run using vaderSentiment and the scores were added to the data frame for each tweet.
-The dataframe was then split by week and the compound Sentiment score was averaged for each week.
+The dataframe was then split by week and the compound Sentiment score (used as an overall indicator) was averaged for each week.

 **5. Evaluate & Interpret**